 I have Tesla to thank for my discoveries as he taught us how to generate and harness very high voltages (>1000 volts) via his Tesla coil (and, as a result, observed the first x-rays which are produced by high voltage deceleration of charged particles).
 Also, he made important contributions toward the development of modern accelerators (which require high voltage to accelerate particles) and the concept of distributed resonance, which is utilized in many modern accelerators.
 Tesla was one of the first to grasp the significance of distributed resonance/oscillating fields in cavities.

-As happens with any new field of science, discoveries can generate novel technology and visa versa.
-In our case, we envision that this new field of science will offer novel means of chemical synthesis of challenging compounds that can only be synthesized under extreme conditions like high pressure, high temperature, and/or high radiation flux.
+As happens with any new field of science, discoveries can generate novel technology and vice versa.
+In our case, we envision that this new field of science will offer a novel means of chemical synthesis of challenging compounds that can only be synthesized under extreme conditions like high pressure, high temperature, and/or high radiation flux.
 We also are hopeful that some insights into the chemical theory of detonation, a Holy Grail of chemistry, may be garnered by studying the flow of oxygen, both in radical O and molecular O2 forms, and other simple molecules at very high pressures.
 We can also study how different molecules move and mix (or separate/segregate) under extreme conditions.
 We have applied for a patent based on our discoveries.

 SC: You have recently taken action in the political world by visiting your state representatives and encouraging them to support more funding for scientific research.
 How will more scientific research lead to an overall improvement in America?

 MP: America derives its greatness as a superpower largely on the myriad miracles of science and applied science (technology) that have occurred since the founding of this great nation.
-The key is that discoveries in science—natural philosophy—garner new insights about the natural world, which, in turn, develop novel technologies and visa versa.
+The key is that discoveries in science—natural philosophy—garner new insights about the natural world, which, in turn, develop novel technologies and vice versa.
 Our economy, well-being, and national defense are all heavily dependent on scientific discovery.
 In fact, many of the greatest scientific discoveries and technological innovations, such as the development of the transistor, lasers, MRI, and NMR, all have their roots in scientific research and generate untold trillions of dollars in revenue for our society.
 Sadly, many of our political leaders are scientifically illiterate and, as such, are not aware of how continued critical support for scientific research is to America’s continued success and economic expansion via the development of novel technologies.
 Beyond this, there are many impending crises that will affect all humanity, which include climate change, poisoning of our ecosphere, and dwindling natural resources, including freshwater.
 Only scientists and researchers will be able to mitigate these crises.
 The more we understand about Nature, the better able we are to harness it for useful benefit.

 Dollar for dollar, investment in scientific research is one of humanity’s best investments.